elastic/elastic-agent/deploy/helm/edot-collector/kube-stack/README.md

 ## Kube-stack Helm Chart

-**A more detailed documentation can be found [here](https://github.com/elastic/opentelemetry/blob/main/docs/kubernetes/operator/README.md).**
+**More detailed documentation can be found [here](https://github.com/elastic/opentelemetry/blob/main/docs/kubernetes/operator/README.md).**

 The [kube-stack Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-kube-stack) is used to manage the installation of the OpenTelemetry operator (including its CRDs) and to configure a suite of EDOT collectors, which instrument various Kubernetes components to enable comprehensive observability and monitoring.